 Hip replacement devices can provide patients—particularly the elderly—with increased mobility and reduced pain.
 Unfortunately, however, there have been dozens of hip recalls over the past decade, often times due to hip implant defects that cause patient harm.
-When a defective hip implant is used during a surgery, an affected a patient does not have to accept it; rather, if damages have been sustained, a civil action can yield compensation.
+When a defective hip implant is used during a surgery, an affected a patient does not have to accept it; rather, if damages have been sustained, a civil action with hip replacement lawyers can yield compensation.

 Common Hip Implant Defects